Updated March 20, 2020

 Can I check out more eBooks and eAudiobooks while the Library is closed?

 Yes!
-We have increased our lending limits on our most popular eResources so you can maximize your reading, listening, and viewing experiences from home:
+We have increased lending limits on our most popular eResources so you can maximize your reading, listening, and viewing experiences from home:

 - OverDrive: You can now check out 10 books and reserve 12 titles in OverDrive.
-We are purchasing new titles daily and offer a large library of e-books and e-audiobooks for you to choose from.
+We are purchasing new titles daily and we offer a large library of e-books and e-audiobooks for you to choose from.

 - Kanopy: On Kanopy, we have raised our limit to 10 movies a month.
 Kanopy Kids, which has a variety of educational and entertaining movies and videos, is now unlimited for our library patrons.
 Kanopy has also made accessible a number of movies that will not count towards your monthly limit during the COVID-19 crisis.